Smartfanat/RabinCryptoSystem/README.md

 RabinCryptoSystem
 =================

-Implementation of Rabin Cryptosystem in C++ .
+Implementation of Rabin crypto system in C++ .